theamansyed/driver-drowsiness-detector/README.md

 # 😴 Drowsiness Detection System

 A real-time driver drowsiness detection system using Python, OpenCV, and Dlib.
-This project uses facial landmark detection and Eye Aspect Ratio (EAR) to monitor a driver’s alertness and trigger an alarm if signs of drowsiness are detected.
+This project detects when a driver is becoming drowsy by analyzing eye movements using Eye Aspect Ratio (EAR), and plays an alert if drowsiness is detected.

 ---

 ## 🚗 Project Overview

 Drowsiness while driving is a major cause of road accidents.
-This project helps detect signs of fatigue in drivers and provides an alert to prevent potential mishaps.
+This project helps prevent such accidents by:

-It works by:
 - Monitoring the driver’s eye movement through a webcam
+- Using facial landmarks to detect eye openness
 - Calculating Eye Aspect Ratio (EAR)
-- Triggering an alarm if the eyes remain closed for too long
+- Playing a loud alarm if the eyes remain closed for too long

 ---